 The modern application of myth will always be something I am interested in, even when it is detached from a real civilization.
-The reason I am more comfortable with this film than a one like Pocahontas is because Pocahontas is a real person who suffered a great deal, and her life continues to be reframed by toxic and racist colonial rhetoric.
-Representation is there, but also simplified and marketable for Disney.
+The reason I am more comfortable with this film than one like Pocahontas is because Pocahontas is a real person who suffered a great deal, and her life continues to be reframed by toxic and racist colonial rhetoric, and simplified and marketed by Disney.
 Again, Disney takes something accessible to all, history, and then tries to own it, without regarding the people who are already involved with that history and now have to deal with Disney’s attempted ownership and marketing schemes.
-Greek mythology (specifically Greek) is different, to an extent, as Greek mythology is so well-known and prevalent to identities across the globe, constantly shifting.
+Mythology, specifically Greek, is different to an extent, as Greek mythology is so well-known and prevalent to identities across the globe, constantly shifting.
 Because it spread to such an unpresented extent, these stories are equally Greek and other, something the Percy Jackson books explore at length.

-I appreciate Hercules even more after watching the Christian mess that is Percy Jackson and the Lightening Thief.
+I appreciate Hercules even more after watching the Christian mess that is the Percy Jackson and the Lightening Thief film.
 20th Century pictures had to do more with mythology than Disney did, as yes, they could change characters and names, but they also had to transition the Gods to a modern world, rather than vice versa.
 Unlike Disney’s fun cartoon, Percy Jackson takes place in the real world, and argues that mythological figures are real.
 Disney made the ancient seem modern, with only a slight ancient feel or aesthetic.
 Percy Jackson is the opposite, the modern seems ancient, and both are relevant rather than just the modern.
 That union boils up the troubling tension between mythology and religion, as these characters actively believe in the Greek Gods in modern America, which certain conservative group would not like.
 As a compromise, the Percy Jackson movie tries to dismantle polytheism by attaching it to Christianity.
 The Gods are more like angels in the film, and Hades is simply depicted as the Devil.
-He appears in flames multiple times, with horns, and his realm is a fiery pit of Hell, which has nothing to do with the mythology.
-At least Disney interpreted the Underworld in a unique way, that wasn’t entirely off.
+He appears in flames multiple times, with horns, and his realm is a fiery pit of Hell, which has nothing to do with mythology.
+At least Disney interpreted the Underworld in a unique way, one that wasn’t entirely off.